-PRTG in the cloud is pre-billed monthly based on the number of sensors that you select.
-If you subscribe to a plan, your credit card is charged up front with the monthly costs and you can use PRTG in the cloud for one month.
+PRTG hosted by Paessler is pre-billed monthly based on the plan that you choose.
+If you subscribe to a plan, your credit card is charged up front with the monthly costs and you can use PRTG hosted by Paessler for one month.
 You can switch plans at any time.
 The balance on your account will be credited towards the new price.
-For example, if you select a new plan that costs half as much as the one you originally chose, you can use PRTG in the cloud for a second month without being billed.
-If you switch plans during a month, the costs will be billed proportionately.
+For example, if you select a new plan that costs half as much as the one you originally chose, you can use PRTG hosted by Paessler for a second month without being billed.
+If you switch plans during a month, you will be billed in part.

-As PRTG in the cloud is hosted by Paessler, you can access PRTG simply via your web browser on any device and don't need any additional hardware or software.
-To gather monitoring data from inside your network, you need to install a remote probe in your environment, which requires a simple PC or server running Windows 7 or later in your network.
+As PRTG hosted by Paessler is hosted in the cloud, you can simply access PRTG via your web browser on any device and you don't need any additional hardware or software.
+To gather monitoring data from inside your network, you need to install a remote probe in your environment.
+This requires a simple PC or server that runs Windows 7 or later in your network.
 For detailed hardware requirements for remote probes, please refer to the PRTG manual.

-2. What changes do I need to make to my on premises infrastructure for PRTG in the cloud to work (e.g., firewall settings, new Active Directory admin account)?
+2. What changes do I need to make to my on-premises infrastructure for PRTG hosted by Paessler to work (for example, firewall settings, new Active Directory admin account)?

 The actual monitoring of your network will be performed by the remote probe that you need to install in your network.
 This probe initiates the connection from your local network to the cloud, so you might not need to configure anything (depending on existing network configurations).
-In general, a remote probe must be allowed to initiate an outgoing connection on port 23560 to your PRTG in the cloud instance.
+In general, a remote probe must be allowed to initiate an outgoing connection on port 23560 to your PRTG hosted by Paessler instance.
 For details, please see the PRTG manual on remote probes.

-3. What are the upper limits on one PRTG in the cloud instance?
-What happens if I need more than one PRTG in the cloud instance?
+3. What are the upper limits on one PRTG hosted by Paessler instance?
+What happens if I need more than one PRTG hosted by Paessler instance?

-During the beta phase we will offer up to 5,000 sensors on PRTG in the cloud instances.
+We offer up to 10,000 sensors on PRTG hosted by Paessler instances.
 You can create an additional instance at any time.

-With a PRTG in the cloud instance you can instantly start to monitor all servers, services, or devices that are publicly available via the internet.
-If you'd like to monitor targets in your LAN that aren't available over the Internet, you can install a remote probe in your network that collects the monitoring data from your internal network and connects back to your PRTG in the cloud server in the cloud, where all monitoring data is available in one place.
+With a PRTG hosted by Paessler instance, you can instantly start to monitor all servers, services, or devices that are publicly available via the internet.
+If you'd like to monitor targets in your LAN that aren't available over the internet, you can install a remote probe in your network.
+The remote probe collects the monitoring data from your internal network and connects back to your PRTG hosted by Paessler instance in the cloud, where all monitoring data is available in one place.
 The remote probe monitors all devices from your network using the sensors you have configured.
 You can connect as many remote probes as you'd like to make multiple LANs available that may be separated by firewalls, or to use packet sniffing on computers in your LAN.
 For more details on remote probes and an easy installation guide, please refer to the PRTG manual.

-The PRTG in the cloud user interface is by default only accessible with a secured HTTPS connection.
-On an operating-system level Amazon's AWS firewalls will ensure the security of your network and, of course, all passwords are secured using individual encryption.
+By default, the PRTG hosted by Paessler user interface is only accessible via a secured HTTPS connection.
+On an operating system level, Amazon's AWS firewalls will ensure the security of your network and, of course, all passwords are secured using individual encryption.

 The remote probe continues its monitoring and stores the results.
-Once the internet connection is re-established, cached data is sent to the PRTG in the cloud server and filled into the database.
-For details see the PRTG manual on remote probes.
-Of course, without internet connection, you will not be able to reach the web interface of your PRTG in the cloud instance.
+Once the internet connection is re-established, cached data is sent to the PRTG hosted by Paessler instance and written to the database.
+For details, see the PRTG manual on remote probes.
+Of course, without an internet connection, you will not be able to reach the web interface of your PRTG hosted by Paessler instance.

-Your PRTG in the cloud instance will alert you instantly as configured.
-Available notification methods are, for example, push notifications, or email.
+Your PRTG hosted by Paessler instance will instantly alert you as configured.
+Available notification methods are push notifications or email, for example.
 In order to receive these notifications, please make sure your receiving device is connected to the internet.
-There are no SMS text notifications available.

-You can connect remote probes from different locations to your PRTG in the cloud instance: the limit is your total number of sensors.
+You can connect remote probes from different locations to your PRTG hosted by Paessler instance: the limit is your total number of sensors.

-Please go ahead and try this, your feedback is welcome: [email protected]
+Please go ahead and try it.
+Your feedback is welcome: [email protected]

-There's no need for redundant monitoring with PRTG in the cloud.
-We have built our service so that it saves backups of the configuration file frequently.
-Should a PRTG in the cloud instance crash we simply restart your instance for you and roll out the latest backup automatically.
+There's no need for redundant monitoring with PRTG hosted by Paessler.
+We have built our service so that it frequently saves backups of the configuration file.
+Should a PRTG hosted by Paessler instance crash, we simply restart your instance for you and automatically roll out the latest backup.
 The latest backup will not be older than one hour.